thearchitector/dotfiles-arch/README.md

 5. [Display/Window managers](#display-and-window-managers)

 ## Overview
 This repoistory contains the dotfiles for my Arch Linux installation, as well as a step-by-step guide on how to install Arch Linux from scratch.
-It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities.
+It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities. **There are many different ways you can choose to setup your own machine, and I am not claiming that my way is the best way for you.
+Several factors have gone into the procedure outlined below, so if it does not fit your beliefs or needs simply don't follow it.**

 ## Getting Started
 ### Formatting your USB